Sylius/Sylius/UPGRADE.md

 * `OrderInterface::getAdjustmentsRecursively` and `OrderItemInterface::getAdjustmentsRecursively` return type changed from `array` to `Collection`.

+* In statistics to display information about only fulfilled orders `OrderRepositoryInterface::countByChannel()` signature was changed to `OrderRepositoryInterface::countFulfilledByChannel()`.

 ### Payment / PaymentBundle

 * In `PaymentInterface::setMethod` method the default value of `PaymentMethodInterface $method` parameter has been removed.